dominikkau/CIS5650-Final-Project-GPU-VPM/README.md

 ## Methodology
 <img src="images/[INSERT MODULAR DIAGRAM HERE].png" width=700>

+We implemented the classic and the reformulated versions of VPM in CUDA that update the `ParticleField` object with each time step.
+The calculations for the particle parameters such as position, velocity, circulation are performed through Runge-Kutta time-integration method and the PedrizzettiRelaxation scheme.

+We simulated two identical vortex rings with initial radii R = 1, thickness = 0.1, and separation dZ = 0.79.
+A **Vortex Ring** is essentially a doughnut-shaped region of fluid where the fluid particles spin rapidly around an imaginary circular axis.
+The discretization hierarchy went from a torus to cross sections into layers of rings, which in turn was discretized into cells around the circumference.
+The initialization parameters were chosen such that the number of particles do not exceed the maximum particles at any point of time.

 ## Implementation
 We decided to implement this as a CUDA C++ project.